KAT-Advanced-Medical/KAM/README.md

   - Everybody can make Pull/Push request
   - There will be a lot of bugs at the moment
   - The rewrite will take its time
-  - If you want to make suggestions feel free to write them into the Discord Server (link above) or write the suggestions in a DM to @Tomcat#9495
-  - You can look at the current state of suggestions on Trello: https://trello.com/b/G9ReF3C7/kat-features

 ## Core features